Financial Aid Information

 Graduate Grant (Talbot Graduate Grant, Rosemead Graduate Grant, School of Education Grant, Cook Graduate Grant)

 This award is based on financial need as determined by the FAFSA.
 Up to $3,000 per year depending on graduate school of enrollment.
 Funds are limited to availability and are awarded on a first come, first served basis.

 Church Matching Scholarship (Up to $750 from Biola)

 Biola will match up to two church checks per year for a total match of up to $750 for a full-time student demonstrating need.
-The match is prorated for a part-time student.
 Not available to students in these programs: Doctor of Ministry, Master of Arts in Christian Apologetics, Master of Arts in Science and Religion, Talbot Doctor of Philosophy, or other special programs.

 Each church's check must be accompanied by the Church Matching Scholarship Application signed by the pastor or church official.
 Fall semester deadline is October 1.
 Spring semester deadline (for Spring entrants only) is March 1.
 International students on an F-1 or R-1 visa are exempt from the FAFSA requirement.
 Dream Act eligible students must complete the California Dream Act Application.